 You can transfer your car insurance to your new car – here’s what you need to know about how to do it, and whether it will affect your cover

-How do I transfer my car insurance policy?
+How to transfer your car insurance policy

 Yes, the cost of your car insurance also depends on the type of car you drive, as well as other factors such as your age and driving history.
-If you drive a car in lower insurance group, usually something inexpensive with a small engine, you'll pay a lot less than someone with a powerful sportscar or a luxury 4x4.
+If you drive a car in lower insurance group, usually something inexpensive with a small engine, you'll pay a lot less than someone with a powerful sports car or a luxury 4x4.
 The reason is simple: a bigger engine and more expensive car increase the risk and cost of potential claims.
 If you're downsizing to a smaller car, your premiums may come down, and if they don't, it might be worth shopping around for a new policy with another insurer.

 Before you commit to a new car, it's wise to estimate how it might affect your insurance premiums.
 You can find out how the car you’re thinking of buying is likely to affect your premiums with our handy car insurance group checker.

 When checking whether or not you can save money by switching to a new insurer, remember to factor in the cost of cancelling your current policy.
 Remember too that you will also probably lose your no claims discount for the year if you cancel your policy before the 12-month term is up.

-Compare car insurance quotes
+Compare car insurance quotes with MoneySuperMarket